 Kim* is 37 years old and has always had a keen interest in working with animals.
 Kim uses a wheelchair for mobility and requires adaptive technology to support her low vision.

-She has often struggled to find workplaces which are suitable for her wheelchair, or which have alternative and adaptive technologies to support her vision.
+She has often struggled to find workplaces that are suitable for her wheelchair, or have alternative and adaptive technologies to support her vision.

 Kim contacted IDPWD to talk about how she would like to work with animals, learn new skills, meet new people and put her skills and talent to good use.
 In partnership with a local animal sanctuary, IDPWD arranged for Kim to visit the workplace and together identified the barriers that might exist for Kim when working there.
 Kim, IDPWD and the animal sanctuary modified Kim’s future work environment to ensure that she could participate in her role with no barriers.